-(Hebrews 12:27) This phrase, "Yet once more," indicates the removal of things that are shaken-that is, things that have been made-in order that the things that cannot be shaken may remain.
+(Hebrews 12:27) The words "once more" indicate the removing of what can be shaken-that is, created things-so that what cannot be shaken may remain.

 Though we are created beings living on a created planet in a created universe in space and time, some day we will live where our surroundings cannot be shaken.
 Earthquakes can destroy property and lives, and the ruined areas can be rebuilt, hopefully stronger, but they can be shaken again.
 After the old creation is removed, the new heaven and earth will never be shaken.
 Paul wrote: "We know that the whole creation has been groaning as in the pains of childbirth right up to the present time" (Romans 8:22).